Telapantela/SEO-Mission-Control/src/content/blog/how-to-write-seo-content/index.md

 ### Is Social Media Engagement a Direct Ranking Factor?

 Social signals are not a direct ranking factor in most search engine algorithms.
-However, sharing your work on social platforms can indirectly benefit SEO by driving referral traffic, increasing brand visibility, and potentially generating
+However, sharing your work on social platforms can indirectly benefit SEO by driving referral traffic, increasing brand visibility, and potentially generating.

 ## Unlocking SEO Success